-Een blik achter de schermen: Hoe houden sporters als Lebron James en Courtois zich bezig in tijden van corona?
+Een blik achter de schermen: Hoe houden sporters als LeBron James en Courtois zich bezig in tijden van corona?

 Victor Wegnez

-Ondanks alle hockeywedstrijden zijn afgelast tot 3 april, blijt Victor Wegnez verder trainen.
+Ondanks dat alle hockeywedstrijden zijn afgelast tot 3 april, blijft Victor Wegnez verder trainen.
 De sterkhouder van de Red Lions speelt sinds 2018 voor Racing Club de Bruxelles.
 Corona kan hem alvast niet weerhouden van een goede training.
 Natuurlijk wel met genoeg afstand tussen de spelers.

 Chris Froome

-Alle wielerkoersen afgelast tot 3 april?
+Koersen geannuleerd?
 Dan gaat Froome maar fietsen in het zonnetje in Afrika.
 Met gemiddelde temperaturen van 25 graden geven we hem geen ongelijk.

 Just another day in Africa ☀️😎💛 #cycling pic.twitter.com/TDMFJ7bKDu link